huayuenh/secure-kube-toolchain/ciso-setup.md

 ### <a id="access"></a>Download the CISO certficate key to access your CISO services
 ### Downloading the Installer

 The Compliance-CI-Template uses the CISO signing client to facilitate signing images.
-The Tekton signing task uses a preconfigured image with the CISO client already installed.
+The Tekton signing task in the Compliance-CI-Template uses a preconfigured image with the CISO client already installed.
 It only requires the CISO .pfx file to access the CISO signing service.
+There is a distinction between the these certificates.
+The certificate in the previous step is used for signing.
+The certificate in this step is used for accessing the CISO services.

 The .pfx file can be obtained by downloading the CISO client.